Harsh24081990/certifications/AZ-104-Azure-Administrator(associate).md

 ---------------------------------------------------------------------

 ### Resource Group
-determine who owns which resource. ou need to use resource groups to organize the company's Azure resources.
+determine who owns which resource. \n
+You need to use resource groups to organize the company's Azure resources.

 <img width="531" alt="image" src="https://github.com/user-attachments/assets/0a1d876c-db7b-493f-9a52-e2c87e023efb">